dell/dell-csi-operator/README.md

   - [Uninstall CSI Drivers](#uninstall-csi-drivers)

 # Dell CSI Operator
-Dell CSI Operator is a Kubernetes native application which helps in installing and managing CSI Drivers provided by Dell EMC for its various storage platforms.
+Dell CSI Operator is a Kubernetes native application which helps in installing and managing CSI Drivers provided by Dell for its various storage platforms.
 Dell CSI Operator uses Kubernetes CRDs (Custom Resource Definitions) to define a manifest that describes the deployment specifications for each driver to be deployed.
-Multiple CSI drivers provided by Dell EMC and multiple instances of each driver can be deployed by the operator by defining a manifest for each deployment.
+Multiple CSI drivers provided by Dell and multiple instances of each driver can be deployed by the operator by defining a manifest for each deployment.

 Dell CSI Operator is built using the [operator framework](https://github.com/operator-framework) and runs custom Kubernetes controllers to manage the driver installations.
 These controllers listen for any create/update/delete request for the respective CRDs and try to reconcile the request.

-Currently, the Dell CSI Operator can be used to deploy the following CSI drivers provided by Dell EMC
+Currently, the Dell CSI Operator can be used to deploy the following CSI drivers provided by Dell

 * CSI Driver for Dell PowerMax
 * CSI Driver for Dell PowerScale